 To further simplify getting to the interesting values I need to determine the submitting user's manager, I also removed all linefeed (LFs) using a Compose action with the expression. %0A is the ASCII code for a line feed, so I stripped them out by replacing them with nothing (by using two apostrophes and no space between them).

-Note: By default, the remove HTML step will be called "HTML_to_text" so if you don't rename your step, be sure to change "Convert_Email_body_from_html_to_text" to "HTML_to_text".
+Note: By default, the convert HTML to text step will be called "HTML_to_text" so if you don't rename your step, be sure to change "Convert_Email_body_from_html_to_text" to "HTML_to_text".

 uriComponentToString(replace(uriComponent(body('Convert_Email_body_from_html_to_text')), '%0A', ''))

-2. Determines how many characters are in the user's DisplayName by using the dash ("-") to subtract 10 characters from the total using the following expression:
+3. Determine how many characters are in the user's DisplayName by using the first left parenthesis ("(") to subtract 10 characters from the total using the following expression:

 Note: By default, a new "Compose" step will be named "Compose" so if you didn't rename your first Compose step, be sure to change "Remove_Linefeeds" to "Compose" here, or whatever else you renamed it to.
 Spaces in the name need to be replaced with underlines in an expression, so be aware of that also.

-Note: By default, a new "Compose" step will be named "Compose" so if you don't rename your previous steps, be sure to change "Remove_Linefeeds" to "Compose" here.
+Note: By default, a new "Compose" step will be named "Compose" so if you don't rename your previous steps, be sure to change "Remove_Linefeeds" to "Compose" here so it knows which step to use.

 I did this using the following expression: